-As happens for many athletic greats, Bryant’s sendoffs—see: “Kobe Plays Last Game in [insert city]” headlines—have been touching and plentiful.
+As happens for many athletic greats, Bryant’s send-offs—see: “Kobe Plays Last Game in [insert city]” headlines—have been touching and plentiful.
 Deadspin writes that even haters are “paying our final respects as he made the hardwood his deathbed.”
 In an online video Nike released this week, famous athletes, from the tennis star Serena Williams to the golfer Rory McIlroy, applauded Bryant’s career.

 The Thunder star Kevin Durant, for his part, however, called Bryant an “asshole” in the video.
-“He pissed me off a lot,” Durant says.
+“He pissed me off a lot,” Durant said.
 “He happened to say, ‘You guys can’t even sit at the lunch table with me.
 I got five championships.
 What do you have?’”

-Bryant thrived off of being hated, as many competitors do.
-Even in an advertisement directed toward his Chinese fanbase, which is substantial (some there have made seeing his last game a $10,000 vacation), he said people should hate him because he pushes them “to greatness.”
+Bryant thrived off being hated, as many competitors do.
+Even in an advertisement directed toward his Chinese fanbase, which is substantial (some there have made seeing his last game a $10,000 vacation), he said people should hate him, because he pushes them “to greatness.”
 He even found himself at loggerheads with his coaches.
 Jackson said he could often feel Bryant’s hatred toward him.
 But, he says, “I’ve always seen Kobe as a truly great player, an intelligent guy, and a remarkable person.”

 Bryant leaves a big mark on the NBA, and basketball in general.
-Beyond his two Finals MVPs and 33,583 points, he’s also a two-time Olympic gold medal winner for the United States.
-Magic Johnson, another Lakers legend, in a letter said Bryant changed the game of basketball along with other greats like Larry Bird and Michael Jordan.
+Beyond his two Finals MVPs and 33,583 points, he’s also a two-time Olympic gold-medal winner for the United States.
+Magic Johnson, another Lakers legend, in a letter said Bryant changed the game of basketball, along with other greats like Larry Bird and Michael Jordan.